AllenInstitute/AllenSDK/doc_template/resource_manifest.rst

 a single :doc:`model description file </model_description>`
 to completely describe an experiment.
-A manifest file is a way to describe all of the resources needed within the Allen Wrench description format itself.
+A manifest file is a way to describe all of the resources needed within the Allen SDK description format itself.

 The manifest section is named "manifest" by default, though it is configurable.
 The objects in the manifest section